Purchasing Power in 2026

 Consumer barometer for market analysis

-Once a year, we calculate the forecast purchasing power for the whole of Germany.
-Nexiga has calculated an increase in the current purchasing power per capitapurchasing power to EUR 29,967 : EUR 2,041 more than in the previous year, an increase of 7%.
+Once a year, we calculate the projected purchasing power for all of Germany.
+In its latest purchasing power analysis, Nexiga has determined that per capita purchasing power has risen to 31,650 EUR: that is approximately 1,650 EUR more than in the previous year.

-In real terms, purchasing power looks different due to the current crises and significantly higher prices in people's wallets.
-Ongoing inflation directly influences the development of purchasing power and plays a decisive role in determining the real value of money in the hands of consumers.
+In real terms, purchasing power looks different “in the pockets” of citizens due to the current crises and significantly higher prices.
+Persistent inflation directly affects the trend in purchasing power and plays a decisive role in determining the real value of money in the hands of consumers.

 Commitment to successful marketing